Cupelt/TRGithub/README.md

 # TRGithub
 Package management tool for the Minecraft plugin TriggerReactor. <a href="https://github.com/Cupelt/TRGithub/blob/main/README_kr.md">( Korean )</a></br></br>

+## 🚨Caution🚨
+This is a prototype version and may be somewhat unstable

 ## How to use
 This document explains how to use the package feature.